openlexington/treatment-directory/README.md

 Food stamps, WIC, Medicare, Medicaid, substance abuse--big categories our social worker interviewee would look for on a resource directory.
 Housekeeping, bathing, at home with no food.
 Need detail and subcategories.
 Home health needs for elderly clients.

 What would a sponsor want to see in a service like this?
 Meetings.
 If I'm going to visit my parents in Richmond and my sponsor is in Louisville, if I'm having issues the first thing the sponsor will say is 'find a meeting.'

+Each service needs receptionist to help with specifics.